 Defenses to Charges Alleging Failure to Register as a Sex Offender in Dallas

 A strong defense strategy is key to protecting your rights if you’re accused of failure to register as a sex offender.
-At Edgett Law Firm, we listen closely to what happened and formulate a defense that’s specifically designed for you.
+At the Edgett Law Firm, we listen closely to what happened and formulate a defense that’s specifically designed for you.

 For general information purposes only, examples of valid defense options may include: